YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Conclusion

 \section{Conclusion}

-In this paper, we propose YOLO-LLTS, an end-to-end real-time traffic sign detection algorithm specifically designed for low-light environments.
+Under low-light conditions, the perception systems of autonomous vehicles are prone to false positives and missed detections, leading to road traffic accidents.
+In this paper, we propose YOLO-LLTS, an end-to-end real-time traffic sign detection algorithm, which effectively enhances the accuracy and speed of traffic sign recognition, thereby improving the safety of ADAS and autonomous vehicles in low-light environments.
 To address the lack of nighttime-specific traffic sign datasets, we constructed a novel dataset named Chinese Nighttime Traffic Sign Sample Set (CNTSSS).
 This dataset includes images captured under varying low-light conditions from dusk to midnight, covering diverse scenarios such as urban, highway, and rural environments under different weather conditions.
-We introduce the High-Resolution Feature Map for Small Object Detection (HRFM-TOD) module to effectively address the indistinct features of small objects under low-light conditions, significantly improving both detection accuracy and inference speed.
-Moreover, we design the Multi-branch Feature Interaction Attention (MFIA) module, enabling deep interaction and fusion of features across multiple receptive fields, thereby enhancing the model's ability to capture and utilize critical information.
-Furthermore, we propose the Prior-Guided Enhancement Module (PGFE) to alleviate challenges such as increased noise, reduced contrast, and blurriness under low-light environments, significantly boosting the detection performance.
-Experimental results demonstrate that our approach achieves state-of-the-art performance on the TT100K-night, CNTSSS, and CCTSDB2021 datasets.
+We introduce the High-Resolution Feature Map for Small Object Detection (HRFM-SOD) module to effectively address the indistinct features of small objects under low-light conditions, significantly improving both detection accuracy and inference speed.
+Moreover, we design the Multibranch Feature Interaction Attention (MFIA) module, enabling deep interaction and fusion of features across multiple receptive fields, thereby enhancing the model's ability to capture and utilize critical information.
+Furthermore, we propose the Prior-Guided Feature Enhancement Module (PGFE) to alleviate challenges such as increased noise, reduced contrast, and blurriness under low-light environments, significantly boosting the detection performance.
+Experimental results demonstrate that our approach achieves state-of-the-art performance on the TT100K-night, CNTSSS, CCTSDB2021, and GTSDB-night datasets.
 The deployment experiments on edge devices further validate the practical effectiveness and real-time applicability of our method.
-In future work, we plan to expand our CNTSSS dataset with more diverse scenarios and further optimize the algorithm to enhance robustness and generalizability for real-world autonomous driving applications. \textbf{We would also like to release our source code and dataset to facilitate further research in this area.}